Quaerite et invenietis — "Seek and you will find"

 to.

-• Here's a typical example, a very revealing exposé of the nefarious fear-mongering and false
+Here's a very revealing exposé of the nefarious fear-mongering and false

 narratives in the media.
-With the wildfires in the Texas panhandle—and constantly during the summer wildfire season—like crazed carnival barkers, the media goes loony trumpeting claims about "record-breaking wildfires" and "the worst wildfires in history" and "record-shattering megafires" and so on.
+With the recent, highly destructive wildfires in the Los Angeles area—and actually during any summer wildfire season—like crazed carnival barkers, the media goes wild trumpeting claims about "record-breaking wildfires" and "the worst wildfires in history" and "record-shattering megafires" and so on.
 You know what I mean.
-And as you read this, please think
+And there's

 this prediction from the 'Intergovernmental Panel on Climate Change